nsrau/azure-docs.it-it/articles/media-services-build-smooth-streaming-apps.md

 		}
 		#endregion Adaptive Source Level Events

-4. Alla fine del metodo <strong>mediaElement AdaptiveSourceOpened</strong> aggiungere il codice seguente per sottoscrivere gli eventi:
+4. At the end of the <strong>mediaElement AdaptiveSourceOpened</strong> method, add the following code to subscribe to the events:

 		adaptiveSource.ManifestReadyEvent +=
 	                mediaElement_ManifestReady;